rutvikbarbhai/rutvikbarbhai/README.md

   - Blockchain Technology

   ## Publications
-  -Pollution Predictor : A machine Learning Model For Forecasting Air Quality
+  Pollution Predictor : A machine Learning Model For Forecasting Air Quality

   ## Patents
   IN23/2404 Application No. 202441091887 Device and method for monitoring blood parameters of a user